University of Texas Combined Degree Programs

 - JD/Master of Science in Community and Regional Planning (760521)

 - JD/Master of Science in Information Studies (760550)

 - JD/Master of Science in Social Work (760580)

 To be admitted into any of the dual degree programs, students must apply to, and be accepted by, both schools independently.
 Be sure to contact each individual school for detailed admissions information.
 After being admitted to each program, students will need to contact both programs to make arrangements to pursue the dual degree.
 Under most of the dual degree programs, a student takes the first year of coursework in the Law School and the second year of coursework in the other school.
 The following years comprise a mixture of courses from each school.
 Questions about admission should be addressed to the admissions office at the appropriate school.
 Also please see the University’s Office of Graduate Studies website.

 Texas Law-ITAM Joint Degree Program

-The University of Texas at Austin School of Law (Texas Law) has partnered with the Instituto Tecnológico Autónomo de México (ITAM) to provide an opportunity for a cohort of selected student to earn both the Juris Doctor (J.D.) from Texas Law and the Licenciatura en Derecho from ITAM.
+The University of Texas School of Law (Texas Law) has partnered with the Instituto Tecnológico Autónomo de México (ITAM) to provide an opportunity for a cohort of selected student to earn both the Juris Doctor (J.D.) from Texas Law and the Licenciatura en Derecho from ITAM.